laurakond/Artly/README.md

 - Default image was supplied by [Flaticon](https://www.flaticon.com/).
   - I had to replace initial default image as it had a white border around it, which was visible after applying color choices.
+- The default artwork image has been appropriated from the Code Institute's Moments walkthrough project.

 ### Used code